-This notice applies to all health care professionals, meaning all doctors, nurses, charity workers or social workers who support a woman in ill health in applying for and/or receiving a grant from us, and when we refer to “we”, “us” or “our”, we mean The Margaret De Sousa-Deiro Fund (whose working name is Margaret’s Fund).
+This notice applies to all applicants, meaning anyone who applies for and/or receives a grant from us, and when we refer to “we”, “us” or “our”, we mean The Margaret De Sousa-Deiro Fund (whose working name is Margaret’s Fund).

-In order to manage the making of grants, we need to process personal data about you as you assist our grant applicants.
+In order to manage the making of grants, we need to process personal data about our applicants.
 “Processing” can mean collecting, recording, organising, storing, sharing or destroying data.
 This makes us a “data controller” and requires us to provide you with this privacy notice, outlining why we need your data and what we do with it.
 It will also explain your rights when it comes to your data.

 Who are we?